thatmare/thatmare/README.md

 - 🔭 I’m currently working on Burger Queen API Client 🍔
 - 🌱 I’m currently learning React and TypeScript.
 - 👯 I’m looking to collaborate on open source projects!
+- 🛰 I'm loving the diversity in the IT culture.
+- 🤹‍♀️ I'm good at analytical thinking and communication.
-- 💬 Ask me about books, cats and music.
+- 💬 Ask me about books, linguistics and cats.
+- ⚡ Fun facts:
-- ⚡ Fun fact: I write fiction and essays. 📚
+  - 📚 I write fiction and essays!
+  - 👓 I studied Applied Linguistics, so I'm very fond of humanities and politics as well.

 ### Tech Stack